syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.MVC/radial-menu.md

 documentation: ug
 ---

-# Radial Menu in ASP.NET MVC Speed Dial Control
+# Radial Menu in ASP.NET MVC Speed Dial

-## Direction
+The ASP.NET MVC Speed Dial action items can be displayed in a circular patter like a radial menu by setting [Mode](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Mode) property.
+You can customize the `Direction`, `StartAngle`, `EndAngle` and `Offset` by setting [SpeedDialRadialSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDialRadialSettings.html).

-Types of Radial Menu directions
+## Radial Menu Direction
-*Clockwise
-*AntiClockwise
-*Auto

-In SpeedDialRadialSettings use [Direction](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDialAnimationSettings.html#Syncfusion_EJ2_Buttons_SpeedDialAnimationSettings_Duration) property to display the Items in any one of the above direction.

-{% if page.publishingplatform == "aspnet-core" %}

-{% tabs %}
-{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/speeddial/radial-menu/direction/tagHelper %}
-{% endhighlight %}
-{% endtabs %}
+You can open the action items in either clockwise or anticlockwise by setting [Direction](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDialRadialSettings.html#Syncfusion_EJ2_Buttons_SpeedDialRadialSettings_Direction) property.
+The default value is `Auto` where the action items are displayed based on the `Position` property of the Speed Dial.

-{% elsif page.publishingplatform == "aspnet-mvc" %}
+{% if page.publishingplatform == "aspnet-mvc" %}

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}